-Advocates Ask FTC To Investigate Facebook Deception Over Kids' In-Game Purchases
+Advocates Ask FTC 'To Hold Facebook Accountable' For In-Game Purchases By Kids

 Jim Steyer, CEO of Common Sense Media, says the unsealed documents show "the attitude of the company and the culture that underlay these decisions and the deceptive practices.
 So that alone speaks volumes and says we need to crack down on this."

-Common Sense Media, the Campaign for a Commercial-Free Childhood, and the Center for Digital Democracy are among the groups asking the FTC to investigate Facebook.
+Common Sense Media, the Campaign for a Commercial-Free Childhood and the Center for Digital Democracy are among the groups asking the FTC to investigate Facebook.
+An FTC spokeswoman said the agency received the groups' request but had no additional comment.

 In a statement to NPR on Thursday, a Facebook spokesperson said: